alloverse/alloverse.github.io/protocol-reference/urls.md

 One solution is to use a HTTPS gateway which returns the real alloplace URL given a URL of this form:

-`alloplacegw://{host}:{port}/{path}`
+`alloplacegw:http(s)://{host}:{port}/{path}`

 Another solution is to have a "load balancer" allplace socket which forwards to an internal instance.
 This solution can use the original `alloplace://` url schema.

-## Alloapp (unimplemented)
+## Alloapp

-Launching an alloapp from a URL is not implemented yet.
-Here's how I imagine it working:

-`alloapp://{host}:{port}/{path}?{params}`

-... with HTTP headers for user identity and alloplace to connect to.
+An alloapp is launched with an URL in this format:

+`alloapp:http(s)://{host}:{port}/{path}?{params}`

-This is a HTTPS endpoint which is basically a "CGI launcher".
+This is a HTTP(S) gateway endpoint which is basically a "CGI launcher".
 Upon POST, it'll launch an instance of the app and connect it to the requested alloplace.
+Please [read more over on the topic of hosting](/hosting).

+You can launch this gateway by calling `./allo/assist serve` inside an alloapp.

+When an alloplace accesses the above URL, it will fill in these HTTP headers:

+* `x-alloverse-server`: The `alloplace:` url of the place that the new app instance shouild connect to
+* `x-alloverse-identity`: The identity blob of the user who requested the app launch